25 Activities to Help Preschool Kids Build Scissor Skills

 Cut Paper Crafts

-Kids love my torn paper activity sheets.
-But, instead of torn paper, kids can snip strips of paper to use for the fun craft.
+Teachers always tell me that kids have a great time using my torn paper activity sheets.
+But, instead of torn paper, kids can snip paper strips to use for the fun craft.

 Bunny Bags